Find a Lender-Approved Local Conveyancer in Barry

 Commercial Conveyancing solicitors in Barry regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Barry specialising in commercial conveyancing in Barry.
+The firms listed below are a non-comprehensive list of solicitors in Barry with expertise in commercial conveyancing in Barry.
 This will likely include advice on granting a lease to a commercial tenant

 • Anthony Pugh, The Old Rectory, Flemingston, Barry, South Glamorgan, CF62 4QJ